LeaskN/intro-to-js-v1/01-JavaScript-Basics/3-arrays/README.md

 * Understand array syntax and be able to create one
 * Be able to access and modify the elements within an array
 * Understand how to research and implement array methods
-* Understand how multi-dimentional arrays and how to retrieve data from them
+* Understand multi-dimentional arrays and how to retrieve data from them
 ---

 ## Arrays (5 minutes)